 Finally, no mathematical algorithm replaces actual human perception.
 If your human gamers think something looks “off” or of lower quality, that’s more important than a perfect PSNR score.
 Test new compression workflows with human audiences to make sure quality holds up in reality.

 Compression is measured very simply by comparing the original size of the file with the output after compression.
 This is called the Data Compression Ratio.

 Compression ratios vary by tool and by type of file.
 Each type of data compresses differently.

 If you use the wrong compression tool, you could actually be making your performance worse.
 For example, gzip compressed files contain a large header.
 If you’re compressing an already small file, the “compressed” version could be bigger than the original!

 Maximum Compression is an interesting ranking of compression algorithms run on different sample data.
-Ranking compression ratios of common programs against different file types shows that there’s no “best” program - it’s all about finding the best fit for you.
+Ranking compression ratios of common programs against different file types show that there’s no “best” program – it’s all about finding the best fit for you.

 The most important thing is to test the compression algorithm with your own data for the compression ratio and the resulting quality.

 Created by Binomial, Basis is a multiplatform image compression tool that stays compressed on GPUs.
 This is super important because most compression pipelines are forced to use JPEG – which requires runtime resources to decompress and encode to a GPU format.
 Basis can be incorporated into existing multi-platform workflows which makes it very powerful.